 Christopher H. Purdy

-is the Executive Vice President of DKT International.
-From 1996-2011, he served in various positions, including country director in Ethiopia, Turkey, and Indonesia, where he managed the largest social marketing family planning program in the world.
-His professional interests center on improved health, socially responsible enterprises, and digital health communications.
+is the President and CEO of DKT International.
+From 1996 to 2011, he served as Country Director of DKT programs in Turkey, Ethiopia, and Indonesia, where he managed the largest private social marketing family planning program in the world.
+He served as Executive Vice President from 2011-2013.
+His professional interests center on advancing the cause of social marketing for improved health, and socially responsible capitalism.